pearlmam/dmanage/docs/source/development/documentation/standards.rst

 Standards
 =========

-This lists out documentation standards for this project
+This lists out the documentation standards for this project

+.. _Standards-docstrings:

 docstrings
 ----------